-PPRTV assessments are developed in response to requests from EPA’s Superfund Program to the Superfund Health Risk Technical Support Center (STSC) within EPA’s Office of Research and Development’s (ORD’s) Center for Public Health and Environmental Assessment (CPHEA), formerly known as the National Center for Environmental Assessment (NCEA).
+PPRTV assessments are developed in response to requests from EPA’s Superfund Program to the Superfund Health Risk Technical Support Center (STSC) within EPA’s Office of Research and Development’s (ORD’s) Center for Public Health and Environmental Assessment (CPHEA).
 PPRTVs are derived after a review of the relevant scientific literature and using Agency methodologies, practices, and guidance for the development of toxicity values (e.g., oral reference doses (RfDs), inhalation reference concentrations (RfCs), provisional oral slope factors (p-OSF), and provisional inhalation unit risks (p-IUR)).

 All PPRTV assessments receive internal review by EPA scientists and external peer review by independent scientific experts.
 For additional information on the methodologies used, please refer to "Guidance & Tools".
 PPRTV assessments are eligible to be updated as requested by the Agency to incorporate new data or methodologies that might impact the science and decisions used to derive provisional toxicity values, and are revised as appropriate.

 PPRTVs are assessments developed by scientists in ORD’s Center for Public Health and Environmental Assessment (CPHEA) who are recognized internationally for their expertise in toxicology, epidemiology, biology, chemistry, and statistics.

 - Learn more about the Center for Public Health and Environmental Assessment

 - Learn more about the Office of Research and Development